aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 I'm not quite ready to add the static type checker `mypy` though.
 I think that'll require too many code changes in the short run.
 Perhaps another time.

+### Docker Setup

+I made an initial Docker image that runs the pipeline as built before, with changes to the pipeline to follow.
+I've followed the examples provided in `uv` documentationi for how to build the Docker images so as to minimize the changes.
+Instead of installing `uv` directly and then syncing to the `uv.lock` file, we copy the `uv` bbinaries from `uv`'s official distroless image releases (with the version pinned to the one we're using).
+Similarly, we do not copy the `uv.lock` file into the container, choosing instead to mount the `uv.lock` and install dependencies from it wihtout copying it into the Docker image itself.
+Note also the use of `--locked` with the `uv sync` command, which tells `uv` not to make any changes to the set of packages to be installed, improving reproducibility.
+Our approach should also minimiize the changes made between versions, improving Docker build times and reducing size requirements.

+We should note that this image requires the `data/`, `models/` and `outputs/` directories to be mounted.
+We expect changes to this requirement as changes are made to the pipeline.

 ### Inferencing

 There are two options for inferencing: the CLI and the deployment.
 The CLI expects a file path as an input, with each line corresponding to a message.
 The script will print the outputs unless a path is passed to the output option.
 Use `-h` to view a help message.
 The deployment creates a server with a REST API interface using `flask`.
 I've not rebuilt the image, but the old one can be found [here](https://hub.docker.com/r/doyoung04/spam-detection/).
 Creating a container with this Docker image will start the server automatically.